DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: The Proposed DF-GAN

-In previous text-to-image GANs \cite{zhang2017stackgan,zhang2018stackgan,xu2018attngan}, the discriminator first extracts the image feature through a series of downsampling operations.
-Then the image feature will be used in two ways.
-As shown in Figure~\ref{fig4}, one way determines whether the image is real or fake, another way concatenates the image feature and sentence vector to evaluate text-image semantic consistency.
-So there are two kinds of loss computed, the unconditional loss and the conditional loss are computed in these models.
+In the previous text-to-image GANs \cite{zhang2017stackgan,zhang2018stackgan,xu2018attngan}, image features extracted by discriminator are usually used in two ways (Figure \ref{fig4}(a)): one determines whether the image is real or fake, the other concatenates the image feature and sentence vector to evaluate text-image semantic consistency.
+Correspondingly, the unconditional loss and the conditional loss are computed in these models.

-We found that the two-ways output weakens the effectiveness of MA-GP and slows the convergence of the generator.
-As depicted in Figure~\ref{fig3}, the discriminator should put wrong data at high points and right data at minimum points.
-The proposed MA-GP ensures a smooth loss surface to help the generator converge to the right data (minimum points) through gradient descending.
-But the two-ways output decomposes the adversarial loss into conditional loss and unconditional loss.
-The conditional loss gives a gradient $\bm{\gamma}$ pointing to the real and matching inputs after backpropagation.
-But the unconditional loss gives a gradient $\bm{\beta}$ only pointing to the real images.
-As shown in Figure~\ref{fig3}, the final gradient $\bm{\gamma+\beta}$ does not point to the real and matching data points directly.
-This will make the convergence of the generator is to synthesize real and text-matching images, the final gradient with deviation cannot well achieve text-image semantic consistency and slows down the convergence process of the generator.
+However, it is shown that the Two-Way Output weakens the effectiveness of MA-GP and slows down the convergence of the generator.
+Concretely, as depicted in Figure \ref{fig3}(b), the conditional loss gives a gradient $\bm{\alpha}$ pointing to the real and matching inputs after back propagation, while the unconditional loss gives a gradient $\bm{\beta}$ only pointing to the real images.
+However, the direction of the final gradient which just simply sums up $\alpha$ and $\beta$ does not point to the real and matching data points as we expected.
+Since the target of the generator is to synthesize real and text-matching images, the final gradient with deviation cannot well achieve text-image semantic consistency and slows down the convergence process of the generator.

-Therefore, we propose the one-way output for text-to-image synthesis.
-As shown in Figure~\ref{fig4}(b), our discriminator concatenates the image feature and sentence vector, then outputs one adversarial loss through two convolution layers.
-Through the One-Way Output, we are able to make the single gradient $\bm{\gamma}$ pointing to the target data points (real and match) directly, it gives a more clear convergence goal to the generator.
-Armed with MA-GP and one-way output, the discriminator will guide the generator to synthesize more realistic images with better text-image semantic consistency more directly.
-Our experiments and ablation studies also demonstrate that the one-way output can further promote the effectiveness of MA-GP and accelerate the convergence process of the generator.
+Therefore, we propose the One-Way Output for text-to-image synthesis.
+As shown in Figure~\ref{fig4}(b), our discriminator concatenates the image feature and sentence vector, then outputs only one adversarial loss through two convolution layers.
+Through the One-Way Output, we are able to make the single gradient $\bm{\alpha}$ pointed to the target data points (real and match) directly, which optimize and accelerate the convergence of the generator.

 By combining the MA-GP and the One-Way Output, our Target-Aware Discriminator can guide the generator to synthesize more real and text-matching images.